ELITE FITNESS

 • Set a running goal

-These can all re-spark your drive to move more.
-More importantly, they can bring out that inner athlete in you again.
-That side of you that loves to compete or be part of a team.
+All these can re-kindle your drive to move more.
+And they can bring out that inner athlete in you again - that side of you that loves to compete or be part of a team.

 Now as powerful as a new purpose is, here’s something that will smolder your motivation fast unless you catch it.